jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 ## Installing Sailfish
+Before installing Sailfish, decide if you will be using XY-min homing or XY-max homing.
+While all endstops are "live" in Sailfish, there are biases compiled in to Sailfish:

+* Homing and leveling scripts biased to either XY-min or XY-max homing
+* Default X and Y home positions set to either (0,0) for XY-min or large, positive values aimed at Replicator 1 style printers.
+* When the build platform is cleared for a "cancel" or "pause" operation, it is moved to the home positions _plus_ 5mm for XY-min homing or moved to the home positions _less_ 5mm for XY-max homing.
+Having a pause do the wrong thing will cause a loss of registrating and inability to successfully restart the print.

 To install Sailfish, refer to the [Installing Sailfish documentation](http://www.sailfishfirmware.com/doc/install-installing.html).
 However, since the Azteeg port Sailfish is still in beta test, you must provide ReplicatorG with a different download URL,